1995 February. Holiday Property Bond at Buckland Court in Cotswolds with Katie and Jim

 1995 March 31st-April 1st.
 Lecture on CF at Turnberry Golf Course

 It was quite a long drive out to the coast but worth it when Ann and I eventually arrived.
 We stayed in the magnificent Turnberry Hotel in one of the choice front rooms with a fabulous view over the sea.

-I gave a lecture on “The Management of Cystic Fibrosis” at 9.30 am and at 2.00pm was on the first tee to start 18 holes on this magnificent course that I had seen so often on television.
+My lecture was on “The Management of Cystic Fibrosis” at 9.30 am and by 2.00pm I was on the first tee to start 18 holes on this magnificent course that I had seen so often on television.

 Although I did not play particularly well I seemed to be inspired at the challenging 9th hole – the 187 yard par three across the rocky coastline.
 I hit a great shot across the sea and cliffs onto the green.
 A local Scot spectator appeared from out of the the gorse and said “Greet Shot Sir!!”
 It really made my day!

 In 2003, the 18th hole on the Ailsa Course, “Ailsa Hame”, was renamed “Duel in the Sun” as homage to the battle between Tom Watson and Jack Nicklaus in 1977 during the 1977 O